There are restoration activities happening all around New Zealand.

 Ongoing/dates vary: Volunteer on Te Hauturu-o-Toi/Little Barrier Island, helping with a variety of tasks including weed control and general maintenance.

-Ongoing/dates vary: Enjoy a volunteer experience in the Historic Reserve on Kawau Island.
-Join one of the scheduled activities, or we can organise a day for your group or business.
+Dates vary: Enjoy a volunteer experience in the Historic Reserve on Kawau Island.

 September and October each year: Volunteer with DOC to help plant trees around Rotorua.